 Uber's commercial insurance policy and its limits apply.

 What's The Difference Between Reporting An Accident To Uber And Reporting An Accident to a Taxi Company?

 Uber And Lyft Let You Report The Accident Online.

 Both Uber and Lyft have online accident reporting that seems “easy” to use.
 Most taxi cab companies don't have that capability.
 Although Uber and Lyft let you report the accident online, I recommend you don't report it yourself.

 Why?
 Because just like a Form SR-1, sometimes people who get injured in a rideshare accident make mistakes reporting their claim online.
 Uber's online accident reporting starts out like this: Please let us know what happened by sharing details that will help us to support you.
 Don't be fooled.
 Uber only wants to protect Uber.
 You need a good attorney who will protect you.

 What Kind Of Claim Can I Make After An Uber Accident?

-Sometimes, an Uber or Lyft driver acts recklessly, like getting behind the wheel after drinking alcohol.
+The same kind of claim that you can make for any other car accident.
+First, it has to be proven who was at fault.
+That is, who was negligent.
+If you prove negligence and have a good case, you can receive compensation for your case.
+Sometimes, an Uber or Lyft driver acts recklessly, like driving drink or high.
 If that's the case in your rideshare accident, then you can also get punitive damages, also known as exemplary damages.